simonpoole/OpeningHoursParser/README.md

  * single 0 for minutes
  * minutes in times optional
  * "." and "h" as minutes separators
- * AM and PM time specifications are allowed
+ * AM and PM time specifications are allowed (plus A.M. and P.M.)
  * holidays following weekdays
  * 24/7 rules with preceding selectors are corrected to 00:00-24:00 time spans
  * list of month days after months ( Jan 1,4,5 )